YanSong996/LENS2_Emulator_Reproducibility_Materials/Supplement/README_Supplement.md

 6. Test the Gaussianity of the real-valued coefficients (about 6.7 seconds)
 7. Model the temporal dependence structure using a Tukey g-and-h autoregressive model with order $P=1$ and plot Figure S10(c) (about 5909.9 seconds without using the parallel.
 We provide intermediate results "bicp_noTukey.csv", "bicp_Tukey.csv", "Phihat_noTukey.csv", "Phihat_Tukey.csv", "rtc.csv", "Tukeyres.csv".)

+### Figures S11 and S12 in Section S4.2
+Figures S11 and S12 illustrates the performance of the generated monthly emulations.
+Assume that we keep all the intermediate results of Figures S9 and S10.
+The total computational time is about second with 4 cores.
+All intermediate outputs are in sub-repository "Monthly/Outputs".

+1. Model the spatial dependence by evaluating the covariance matrix of (read-valued and Gaussianized) SHT coefficients (about 48.3 seconds)
+2. Calculate the covaraince matrix $\check{**U**}$ (about 0.3 seconds.
+We provide the intermediate result "U.mat")
+3. Generate $R'=7$ ensembles of monthly emulations using 4 cores (about 2873.5 seconds)
+4. Calculate $I_{uq}$ values using 4 cores and plot Figures S11(a), S11(b), and S11(e) (about 1241.9 seconds.
+We provide the intermediate result "Iuq_Tukey.csv", )